illuminate6060/SpotGF/README.md

 "SpotGF_auto_threshold.gem": Gene expression matrix file after denoising based on an automatic filtering threshold method.

-"alpha_shape.png": Recognition results of tissue contours, with special attention to the fact that a highly detailed outline is not required; only a rough outline is needed.
+"alpha_shape.png": It shows the tissue contour used by SpotGF during the denoising process, with special attention to the fact that a highly detailed outline is not required; only a rough outline is needed.

 "Spatial_automatic.png": Spatial expression levels of data after denoising based on an automatic filtering threshold method.